Trigenaris/Prediction_of_Baseball_Player_Salaries_via_Machine_Learning_Algorithms/README.md

 ### Checking the Data Frame

-As we want to check the data to have a general opinion about it, we create and use a function called `check_df(dataframe, head=5, tail=5)` that prints referred functions:
+As we want to check the data to have a general opinion about it, we create and use a function called `check_df(dataframe, head=5, tail=5)` that prints the referred functions:

     dataframe.head(head)